YoichiroSugimoto/20241111_PTMs_in_lysine_rich_domains/README.md

 - `Oxidised Propionylation (K) DISites.txt` — propionylated lysine hydroxylation sites identified via diagnostic ions

 ### MaxQuant Parameters
-The parameters of the MaxQuant search are available as parameters.txt file, downloadable from the above-mentioned PRIDE Accession `PXD079306` and `PXD031221`.
+The parameters of the MaxQuant search are available as mqpar.xml file, downloadable from the above-mentioned PRIDE Accession `PXD079306` and `PXD031221`.

 ### Data Structure